spacelufter/osc-sonic-pi-webapp/SONIC_PI_README.md

 - Shows how each command works in isolation
 - Falls back to direct evaluation for other commands

+### 4. sonic-pi-loops.rb

+A specialized script for working with the Loop Creator interface:
+- Optimized for creating and managing multiple loops
+- Handles loop creation and stopping
+- Provides a clean environment for loop experimentation

 ## How to Use

 1. Start Sonic Pi